This apricot brandy pound cake is so incredibly easy to put together, perfect for the holidays and absolutely delicious, a showstopper of flavors!

 Oh, hello there you gorgeous boozy thing of a cake.
 Me and you have a date Christmas Eve night.
 Dessert table, let’s say around 9pm, don’t be late.

 I’m willing to look past your less than stellar traits for one night of pure bliss.
 I’ll admit up front, this will probably be a one night stand.
 You’re just not really my type.
 I can’t see myself with you everyday, but you seem pretty delicious and fun for a night.
 No need to bring any accoutrements, just you.
 I’m easy to please.

 It’s fine.
 You’d understand if you tasted a piece.

 This is probably the simplest and yet the most flavorful and rich cake I’ve ever had.
 It doesn’t hurt that there’s brandy in it either.
 A little more brandy than the recipe calls for too (oops).

-I think this recipe comes from my great aunt Rose who lives in Delaware.
+I think this recipe for apricot brandy cake comes from my great aunt Rose who lives in Delaware.
 Lucky for us, we somehow got our hands on the recipe a few years back and have been making it for the holidays ever since.

 I don’t think so.

 It’ll be the best one night stand you’ve ever had.

 - 1 cup unsalted butter (2 sticks), room temperature

 - 1/2 teaspoon salt